sunesimonsen/transformation/packages/core/Readme.md

 Run the given step with the specified concurrency.
 If no concurrency is specified, it will default to 2 times the number of CPU's available.

+Notice that we make sure to preserve the output order, so you can count on the output not changing order by using this step.

 ```js
 const { parallel } = require("@transformation/core");
 ```